EndoTaishi/CLASSIC/documentation/runPrep.md

             OBSWETFFile = '',             !< Location of the netcdf file containing observed wetland fraction fixedYearOBSWETF = -9999 ,    !< set the year to use for observed wetland fraction if transientOBSWETF is false.

 CLASS switches determine the configuration of the physics only as well as CLASS+CTEM (physics and biogeochemistry) runs.
-COMBAK

         !
 Physics switches: